How to Actually Fix Windows’s Language List Keyboard Shortcuts

 Then, to keep Windows from forgetting what to do with these shortcuts,2

 That’s it.
-Windows will now let you use the keyboard shortcuts you’ve chosen whenever you’d like and won’t act like it’s forgotten them.
+Windows will now let you use the keyboard shortcuts you’ve chosen whenever you’d like.
+It won’t act like it’s forgotten them—for the most part.

 Something to Be Aware Of

-The one hitch is that, if you go back to where you specified the keyboard shortcuts, you might find that Windows says that there isn’t a keyboard shortcut assigned—even though it acts like there is.
+The one hitch is that you might find that your keyboard shortcuts work fine.
+But if you go back to where you specified the keyboard shortcuts, Windows might say there aren’t any—even though it acts like there are.

 That issue won’t affect how the shortcuts function.
 But if you want to change one of your shortcuts, you may have to set them all up again.

-You’ll probably only want to change shortcuts right at the beginning as you’re starting to use them and figuring out what’s most natural for you.
+You’ll probably only want to change shortcuts as you’re starting to use them and learning what’s most natural for you.
 After that, you’ll want to stick with the same ones so that your “muscle memory” can work for you.

 But the fact that Windows might make it look like it’s forgotten your shortcuts—even though it actually remembers them—is something to be aware of if you do need to change these shortcuts at some point.